Dakota pipeline investors could face major hit after adverse ruling

 The Dakota Access ownership group is represented by Energy Transfer (38%), Phillips 66 (25%), Enbridge Inc ENB.TO(28%) and Marathon Petroleum Corp MPC.N(9%), according to a 2019 Moody's Investors Service report that rated the bond offering "Baa2."

-Phillips 66 disclosed in May that its maximum potential contribution under the equity agreement is about $631 million, according to a filing with the U.S. Securities and Exchange Commission.
+Phillips 66 disclosed in May that its maximum potential contribution under the equity agreement was about $631 million, according to a filing with the U.S. Securities and Exchange Commission.
+Marathon Petroleum's maximum contribution is $230 million, according to a filing.

 Canada's Enbridge and Marathon Petroleum also are part of the agreement that could require financial support for the bonds.

-Energy Transfer, Phillips 66, Marathon Petroleum and Enbridge did not immediately respond to requests for comment.
+Phillips 66 said the pipeline should be allowed to operate during the judicial process, but did not comment on its financial obligations.

+Enbridge said the financial impact of the Dakota Access shutdown would be minimal because of the size of its investment and ability to reroute crude.

-Owners of the pipeline debt include Metropolitan Life Insurance Co and mutual funds run by Vanguard Group, JPMorgan Chase & Co Inc and Blackrock Inc, SEC filings show.
+Owners of the pipeline debt include Metropolitan Life Insurance Co and mutual funds run by Vanguard Group, JPMorgan Chase & Co <JPM.N> and BlackRock Inc, SEC filings show.

 ((tim.mclaughlin@thomsonreuters.com; +1 617-856-4409; Reuters Messaging: Tim.McLaughlin.thomsonreuters.com@reuters.net))